 |Start Venue:||Masabalala Yengwa Street, in front of Moses Mabhida Stadium|

 |Finish Venue:||Beachfront Precinct adjacent to Moses Mabhida Stadium|

-Charity Support: When entering online, runners can choose to support one or all three of the FNB Durban 10K CITYSURFRUN’s charities: Durban & Coast SPCA, TREE and The Reach For A Dream Foundation.
+Charity Support: When entering online, runners can choose to support one or all three of the ABSA Durban 10K CITYSURFRUN’s charities: Durban & Coast SPCA, TREE and The Reach For A Dream Foundation.

 Follow us on Twitter: @Durban10k

 Follow us on Instagram: @Durban10k